 The Greenville Museum of Art is finally open for visitors: reservations for 10 or fewer can be made by calling the museum: 252.758.1946.
-The show will run through at least October 10, 2020.
+The show has been extended through December 2020.

 The Music Maker Relief Foundation is a 501c3 non-profit founded in 1994 by Tim and Denise Duffy “to preserve the musical traditions of the South by directly supporting the musicians who make it, ensuring their voices will not be silenced by poverty and time.”

 For a few months, Mr. Vines worked in a makeshift studio in the back portion of the Smith-Yelverton building.
 Music Maker East, in a newly renovated building that was formerly Ellis’ Soda Shop, is a welcome addition to our downtown.
 It has already attracted considerable attention and visitors, including photographers and folklorists from Mississippi, Georgia, Maryland, and France.

 The foundation has also worked with local artists the Vines Sisters and Lightnin’ Wells.